|

 Goreme Open Air Museum.

-that Goreme and its surroundings were used as a necropolis by the people of
+Goreme and its surroundings were used as a necropolis by the people of Vanessa

-Vanessa (Avanos) in the Roman Periods.
-Both the monumental twin pillared Roman
+(Avanos) in the Roman Periods.
+Both the monumental twin pillared Roman tomb

-tomb hollowed out into a fairy chimney in the centre of Goreme and the presence
+hollowed out into a fairy chimney in the centre of Goreme and the presence of

-Goreme, an important Christian centre in the early years of
+important Christian centre in the early years of the Middle

-the Middle Ages, was a bishopric administered by Mokissos
+Ages, was a bishopric administered by Mokissos near Aksaray

-near Aksaray in the 11th and 13th centuries.
-Despite the
+in the 11th and 13th centuries.
+Despite the vast number of

-vast number of monasteries, churches and chapels in the
+monasteries, churches and chapels in the vicinity of Goreme,

-vicinity of Goreme, there are not many inscriptions bearing
+there are not many inscriptions bearing dates.
+For this

-dates.
-For this reason, these religious buildings are mainly
+reason, these religious buildings are mainly dated according

 |